-- (1) Student conduct officer (SCO) is a member of the College administration whose responsibilities are to perform duties as prescribed in the Procedures and has been appointed by the President.
+- a) Student conduct officer (SCO) is a member of the College administration whose responsibilities are to perform duties as prescribed in the Procedures and has been appointed by the President.
 The primary student conduct officer shall be the vice president for student affairs (VPSA).
-In his absence, or if he finds in necessary to recuse himself from a particular case, the senior director of financial aid will serve as the SCO. - (2) Hearing officers: Hearing officers shall consist of the faculty members and students who serve on the College judicial committee, as prescribed by college faculty.
+In the VPSA's absence, or if VPSA finds in necessary to recuse themselves from a particular case, the senior director of financial aid will serve as the SCO. - b) Hearing officers: Hearing officers shall consist of the faculty members and students who serve on the College judicial committee, as prescribed by college faculty.
 Hearing officers shall be free of any conflicts of interest that have the potential to influence the hearing officer's decisions or conduct and that may impact the resolution of the complaint.